309thEDDGE/weave/CONTRIBUTING.md

 <p>All the Errors and Warnings must be consistent throughout weave.
 If it's an invalid data type, that error message should be consistent.</p>

-List of some frequent errors that I think could be helpful:
+List of some helpful, frequent errors:
 <br>
 - "Invalid pantry.
 Invalid {something} found at {path}"
 - "Invalid pantry.
 Invalid baskets found in the following locations: {list of paths}"